nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 Why's that you ask?
 - The methodology I've used relies upon being able to update the manifest of the Extension so that we can see debug output.
 - This doesn't bode well for quick triage due to having to load up the project and `gulp serve`, while using an updated manifest in the query string.
+- What I want to achieve is to **not** have to do any local debugging until we have triaged a few things first.
 - This is also not useful if you needed to ask the client to get you some quick triage information if they're having issues.

+Afterall, we want to improve our service to our clients right?
+They don't care about your technical information, that their explanation makes no sense or that you need to run debugging locally to find an obscure issue - it's much easier for them if you can simply say "press F12, paste in this URL, press enter... now tell me what the orange text says".

 ### Not good enough then... what are we going to do about it?

-The idea here is that we will use the presence of a token within `document.location.href` in conjunction with support for the presence of a boolean within the Extension properties.
+The idea here is that we will use the presence of a token within `document.location.href` in conjunction with our pre-existing support for the presence of a boolean within the Extension properties.
 That combination will flag whether we're tracing or not, and handle the console styling as we were before.

 Below is the [ImprovedConsoleLoggingApplicationCustomizer class from the previous post](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/), as well as our minor changes (as indicated by `NEW` and `UPDATED` comments).
 You'll see by the end that this really improves that all important initial triage process.